Cornell Health services

 For students needing a new or renewed prescription, students should schedule an appointment with Cornell Health – which may be in-person, by phone, or virtual visits, depending on the need – and their provider can send the prescription to the student’s preferred pharmacy.
 (There are some rare restrictions which our providers can help navigate if they arise.)

 More details about requesting a prescription transfer and / or renewal are available on our Pharmacy page.

 I’m feeling anxious about COVID-19.
 What can I do?

-We understand that many community members are feeling anxious about this evolving public health situation, and may have concerns about friends and family experiencing the outbreak.
+We understand that many students and other community members are feeling anxious about this evolving public health situation, and may have concerns about friends and family experiencing the outbreak.

 - Students who need support can call Cornell Health (24/7) to speak with a licensed therapist: call 607-255-5155 and press 2.

 - Our Counseling and Psychological Services (CAPS) staff are providing counseling and consultation appointments by phone, with plans to introduce video appointments soon.

 - Faculty and staff are encouraged to contact FASP.

 - Anyone can connect with someone through these recommended hotlines and chat lines in the U.S. or international hotlines.